GeoMop/MLMC/PLAN.md

 - `2026-06-06`: Goal 2 assumes that the Dask client is owned by the caller and passed into the pool constructor. `SamplingPoolDask` should not start or stop the cluster unless a later requirement explicitly asks for that.
+  AGENT: Confirmed.
 - `2026-06-06`: `sensitivity_sampling.py` currently contains a direct Dask
   `client.map(single_sample, sample_args)` workflow around project-specific
   dependencies outside MLMC.
 To make it use the MLMC adaptive sampler, the transport calculation must be wrapped as an MLMC `Simulation` with a documented `result_format()`.
+  AGENT: Exactly.
 - `2026-06-06`: Goal 3 needs a sample-id-aware preparation/calculation path.
   The existing simulation API only passes `config_dict` and `seed` into `calculate()`, which is not sufficient for an external QMC/OpenTurns row provider that allocates consecutive Saltelli rows by requested batch size.
+  AGENT: API change, pass the arbitrary input array produced by the Simulation on the master.
+  Resolved: the Saltelli path now returns `(sample_id, input_array)` work items from `LevelSimulation.prepare_samples(...)`; `SamplingPool.calculate_sample()`
+  passes the input array directly into `level_sim._calculate(...)`.
+  Open: for backward compatibility, implement default input generation method in the Simulation base class returning the seeds.
+We unify the implementation generating seeds commonly on master.
 - `2026-06-05`: Legacy/external fixture status is only partially classified.
   Treat `test/01_cond_field`, `test/02_conc`, and `test/fractures` as
   repository examples and legacy/integration fixtures, but do not assume they